BlackIQ/fortnite-stats-api/README.md

 ### Run

-No your configuration is ready!
+Now your configuration is ready!
 Let's run it!

 ```bash
 $ npm test